Student Spotlight: Pallavi Gopee paves the way for students of diverse backgrounds at the Muma College of Business

 She relies on and enjoys the backing and trust of her family, who has encouraged her aspirations even though they resulted in a move to the other side of the world.

-As the eldest of her siblings, she strives to be a role model for her younger brother and sister and molded those insights into the qualities of a leader, a manager.
+As the eldest of her siblings, she strives to be a role model for her younger brother and sister.

 Though the workload of college courses makes it hard to juggle additional extracurricular activities, Gopee doesn't let this keep her from being involved.
 Outside interests are a way to participate in the things she loves and a way perhaps to advance her career.